heidid/heidid.github.io/project/edupad/index.md

 - how technical difficulties impact teachers and students who are not used to using so much technology.

-**Customer segmentation:** We created a customer segmentation of teachers and students to better understand who we want our target audience to be.

-- Teachers were segmented based on **teaching styles** and how much they incorporated technology in their classrooms.
-We hypothesized that the more **low-tech teachers** are most impacted by the pandemic
-- Students were segmented based on **learning styles**.
-We hypothesized that the **physical (kinesthetic) learners** and **social learners** are most impacted by the pandemic

 Overall, we determined that we would center our project around elementary school teachers and students in kindergarten through third grade.